 You may be required to register if:

 Not sure if this applies to you?
-Schedule a consultation with our immigration attorneys today.
+USCIS offers this online tool.
+You may also schedule a consultation with our immigration attorneys.

 You are exempt from the new registration requirements if you are: